mrbrandao/grunclean/README.md

 **WARNING!**
 _Use `max=0` narrowed by few days like 1day or 1week, if you try to list Millions of thousands
 executions you probably will hurt your rundeck feelings.
 I tested some curl executions with
-150000 executions but I have to tune my rundeck session to `-Xmx4096m -Xms1024` to lead with
+150000 executions but I have to tune my rundeck session to `-Xmx4096m -Xms1024` to deal with
 this query.
-Take care with `OutOfMemoryError`, see more about tunning [here](http://rundeck.org/docs/administration/tuning-rundeck.html)._
+Take care with `OutOfMemoryError`, see more about tuning [here](http://rundeck.org/docs/administration/tuning-rundeck.html)._

 The flag `-period` use the same values of rundeck [execution query](http://rundeck.org/docs/api/#execution-query) which is: